-- In each entry, use a counter to record the weight or chance that this entry becomes a good move during searching. - Be careful: a possible counter overflow.
+- In each entry, use a counter to record the weight or chance that this entry becomes a good move during searching. - ▶ May use different weights for cutoff moves or truly best moves. - Be careful: a possible counter overflow.

 Implementation (2/2)